trisweb/buildkern/README.md

 This Debian Kernel build script makes compiling your own kernels and keeping up to date with latest kernels very easy.
 It works with the apt package manager and the build-in kernel compiler debian packaging pipeline to enable you to treat your custom kernels as a real system package, just like your distro would.

 I recommend you start by creating your own kernel config.
 This is the only part I haven't create a guided system for, but it's good to learn in any case.
-To do this, run 'buildkern -d' to download the latest kernel version, then cd into the source folder, and run "make menuconfig".
-You can also start with the config file from your distro's kernel, which will be large and have a lot that you will not need, but should be safe and more guaranteed to work.
+To do this, run `buildkern -d` to download the latest kernel version, then cd into the source folder, and run `make menuconfig`.
+You can also start with the config file from your distro's kernel (usually located in /boot), which will be large and have a lot that you will not need, but should be safe and more guaranteed to work.
 I recommend you start your own config.

-Here's a good guide: https://how-to.fandom.com/wiki/How_to_configure_the_Linux_kernel
+[Here is a good guide.](https://how-to.fandom.com/wiki/How_to_configure_the_Linux_kernel)

-For normal every day kernel compilation once you have a config, you can just run 'buildkern -o'.
+For normal desktop kernel compilation once you have a config, you can just run 'buildkern -o'.
 This will download, configure, and build a kernel optimized for exactly your current system (and only your current system).
 Note: it uses the default optimization level and compile flags, as the kernel is sensitive to compiler flags and there's near zero benefit.
 If you would like to use optimization flags, such as -O3, these can be configured in your kernel config.

 If you just want to check if a new kernel version is available, you can run 'buildkern -v'